 - The back padding is modified, the ventilation channels are different.

 Osprey Kestrel 32 vs Osprey Stratos 34

 It may be interesting to compare these two great packs because they are so similar.
 You will notice that both are panel-type.
-But in order to compare properly, you should know that the Stratos series has been redesigned in 2017, you can read more about this in my separate text.
+But in order to compare properly, you should know that the Stratos series has been redesigned, see more about this in my separate text.